No Tail to Tell

-Human From Today is an upcoming South Korean television series co-written by Park Chan-young and Jo Ah-young, directed by Kim Jung-kwon, and starring Kim Hye-yoon and Lomon.
-The series depicts the story of a nine-tailed fox woman who, after an unexpected accident with a renowned soccer star transforms her into a human.
-It is scheduled to premiere on SBS TV in 2026.
+No Tail to Tell is a 2026 South Korean television series co-written by Park Chan-young and Jo Ah-young, directed by Kim Jung-kwon, and starring Kim Hye-yoon and Lomon.
+The series depicts the story of a nine-tailed fox woman, after an unexpected accident with a renowned soccer star transforms her into a human.
+It aired on SBS TV from January 16, to February 28, 2026 every Friday and Saturday at 21:50 (KST).
+It is also available for streaming on Netflix globally.

 Synopsis

 The series follows the story of Eun-ho, a quirky gumiho who revels in the pleasures of the human world while deliberately avoiding good deeds to maintain her immortality.
 Eun-Ho embraces her eternal youth, savoring life's delights without the burden of moral obligations.

 Her carefree existence is upended when an unexpected incident involving Kang Si-yeol, a world-class soccer player known for his dazzling talent and overwhelming narcissism, alters the course of her life.
 Following a fateful accident, Eun-ho finds herself transformed into an ordinary human, forcing her to navigate the complexities of human emotions and responsibilities for the first time.